circleci/circleci-docs/jekyll/_cci2/ios-migrating-from-1-2.md

 ### Setting up Code Signing With Fastlane Match

-For 2.0 we don't support automated code signing, and instead we recommend using Fastlane Match to manage code signing certificates in your iOS projects.
+CircleCI 2.0 does not support automated code signing, use Fastlane Match to manage code signing certificates in your iOS projects.

-It is best to set up code signing once you have a successful `build` job in your iOS project on CircleCI.
+It is best to set up code signing after you have a successful `build` job in your iOS project on CircleCI.

 Check out the Fastlane Match [getting started guide](https://codesigning.guide/) for the exact steps for setting up a Match repo and storing your certificates in it.

-Once your certificates are uploaded, you'll need to grant CircleCI permissions to access your certificates repo on GitHub.
-You can do that by going to your CircleCI Project Settings -> Checkout SSH Keys -> Add User Key -> Authorize with GitHub.
+After your certificates are uploaded, grant CircleCI permissions to access your certificates repo on GitHub by going to your CircleCI Project Settings -> Checkout SSH Keys -> Add User Key -> Authorize with GitHub.

 *Warning*: Please bear in mind that adding a user key will allow CircleCI access to _all_ of your private repos.

-Once you have configured the User Key in the project settings, CircleCI will be able to fetch the certificates from GitHub.
+After you have configured the User Key in the project settings, CircleCI will be able to fetch the certificates from GitHub.

 ## Creating the 2.0 Configuration File

+The following sections provide examples of 2.0 configuration syntax for an iOS project.

 ### Job Name and Xcode Version